-This variant pair involves the pure vowel TAMIL LETTER AU (Gen U+0B94) which looks exactly similar to the vowel + Consonant TAMIL LETTER O + TAMIL LETTER LLA (Gen U+0B92 U+0BB3) combination.
-These two cases can cause confusion even to a careful observer and hence are being proposed as variants.
+Second one is a pure vowel (ea U+0B94) which exactly looks similar to a vowel + Consonant (ea U+0B92 U+0BB3) combination.
+These can cause confusion even to a careful observer and hence being proposed as variants.
+Following is the brief description of these variants followed by variants in Table 15 and Table 16.